SynthSy/PSO2-FAQ/pages/01.basics/02.game-basics/docs.md

 5. **Extra Hard (XH)**
 6. **Ultra Hard (UH)**

 Most endgame content (at the time of writing) is centered on XH and UH.
+Most of the community are at this point.

 #### Party

 #### Quest Types

+#### Bonus Keys

 #### PSE & PSE Bursts